marifdemirtas/pfp-ebooks/_sources/plan2.rst

 .. image:: _static/cottageinn_URL.gif
     :scale: 90%
     :align: center
-    :alt: Scrolling around the Cottage Inn locations page to see that there are a lot of locations
+    :alt: Copying a URL from the Cottage Inn location page

 Plan 2: Exercises
 ====================================

-.. clickablearea:: umich_plan2_click
+.. clickablearea:: plan2_click
-    :question: If you wanted to get a soup from the MDen homepage, which part(s) of the code below would you change?
-Click on those parts of the code.
+    :question: If you wanted to get a soup from the MDen homepage instead of the Cottage Inn location page, which part(s) of the code below would you change?
+Click on those part(s) of the code.
     :iscode:
-    :feedback: Check out the plan outline above to identify the slot.
+    :feedback: Check out the example of this plan above to identify the area that should be changed.

     # Load libraries for web scraping
     :click-incorrect:from bs4 import BeautifulSoup:endclick: